 As soon as you do, you’ll get a pop-up box asking you to confirm your selection.

-While that’s not necessarily a big deal for streaming devices, it could potentially be a problem if you run Kodi on your PC, which also stores a lot of personal data.
+That’s not necessarily a big deal for streaming devices.
+However, it could potentially be a problem if you run Kodi on your PC which also stores a lot of personal data.

 Click Yes to proceed.